-Unregistered marks that are well known or famous to consumers or dealers, as well as certain configurations of goods, are protected under the Unfair Competition Prevention Law.
+Unregistered marks that are well known or famous, as well as certain configurations of goods, are protected under the Unfair Competition Prevention Law.

 The law provides that where unfair competition causes damage to a person's business, that person may seek an injunction and, if the damages were caused negligently or intentionally, compensatory damages.